-- Be present and on time for all classes. - When you return from an absence, please be sure that your absence has been reported either by your parents through the Student Absence Reporting System or bring a note. - When you return from an absence, speak to each of your teachers.
+- Be present and on time for all classes. - After being away, come to the main office before classes begin to retrieve a green slip. - Students who do not present a green slip to the homeroom teacher will be sent to the main office obtain one or be called to the office by administration.
+NO GREEN SLIP=SKIPPING - When you return from an absence, speak to each of your teachers.
 It is the STUDENT'S responsibility to find out what was missed when absent. - Chronic absenteeism may result in the loss of student parking privileges and ineligibility to play school sports and/or participate in special events.